kumu/docs/guides/flags.md

 # Flags

-Flags are a decoration created specifically for multi-pick fields (fields like Tags that can hold more than one value).
+Flags are a [data-driven decoration](/guides/data-driven-decorations.html) created specifically for multi-pick fields (fields like Tags that can hold more than one value).
 When you decorate elements with flags, Kumu draws colored arcs around the outside of those elements.
 Each flag represents one of the possible values in the multi-pick field.

 ![Flags example](/images/flags-with-filter.png)